Charlton Heston plays another anti-hero in another successful sci-fi adaptation of a Richard Matheson novel.

 One could almost say Neville and Lisa's romance is forced, and it is.
 It is forced because they are attracted to each other physically, after a couple of years of being alone.
 The film makers show good restraint by not turning this into some romantic, gooey tripe, but a physical attraction that could turn into something more, if they had the chance.

 Charlton Heston is great here, playing his role well.
 Zerbe as Matthias is menacing, his Family believes God punished the world for technology, and they are the chosen people now.
 Zerbe is creepy everytime he is on screen.
 A special word for Rosalind Cash, who died just a few years ago.
 This great actress was later relegated to daytime television and sitcom guest shots.
 In this film, she proved she had the goods, and should have received a more successful career than what she had.
 She is a joy to watch here, both physically and acting-wise.

 Eric Laneuville as Richie is okay, except for his character's naivete.
 He decides to go "help" the Family, as if his character has been in a coma for the whole film, and does not believe the wrongs this group of homicidal maniacs are capable of.
 There is not enough motivation for him to seek Matthias out of friendship, and the film took a step back for me at this point.
 The musical score is also in need of dumping, I just do not hear jazz riffs when I watch end of the world action sequences.
 "The Omega Man" is a very good, and very surprising film, full of good performances and a plot that moves quickly.

-While some may fantasize about a world where you can do whatever you want without others hassling you, this film and the infamous Burgess Meredith/broken glasses episode of "The Twilight Zone" give us a new side to the fantasy. (* * * *) out of five stars.
+While some may fantasize about a world where you can do whatever you want without others hassling you, "The Omega Man" and the infamous Burgess Meredith/"Time Enough At Last" episode of "The Twilight Zone" give us a new side to the fantasy. (* * * *) out of five stars.